jcaillon/valet/tests.d/1005-lib-io/results.approved.md

 stdout from var:
 ⌈▶ called fakeexec --std-in
 ▶ fakeexec input stream was:
-⌈Input stream content from a file⌉
+⌈Input stream content from a file
+⌉
 ⌉
 stderr from var:
 ⌈This is an error output from fakeexec